mehedihasanwd/js-mdn/README.md

-You're on 'main' branch.
+You're on '01-string' branch.
 Please change the branch to navigate others.